Generalized Hypercube Queueing Models with Overlapping Service Regions: Experiments

 In Table \ref{table:workload_table}, we record the workload allocation among police units across beats under different districting plans.
 Plans (a) -- (f) align with corresponding panels in Figure \ref{fig:districting-exp}.
 Plan (g) depicts an independent scenario where each beat is serviced by a dedicated police unit with non-overlapping districts.
 It is noteworthy that the total number of police units varies by districting plan, with plans (a) -- (c) utilizing 11 units, plans (d) -- (f) utilizing 10 units, and plan (g) utilizing all 12 units.
 We observe that plan (f) exhibits a lower standard deviation in workload compared to plan (g), despite the latter having two additional police units.

+{ In Table \ref{table:travel_time_table}, we present the mean travel times of different police units under various districting plans, as well as the overall mean travel time ${\bar\tau}$.
+It is observed that enabling overlapping service regions results in increased mean travel times for police units serving neighboring areas.
+Although plan (f) exhibits a lower standard deviation in workload compared to plan (g) with fewer police units, it increases the mean travel time for neighboring units by more than one minute and the overall mean travel time by about half a minute.}

 The case study also provides valuable managerial insights for addressing the police redistricting problem.
 It shows that deploying a larger number of police units does not necessarily equate to more effective policing.
-For instance, plan (f) with 10 units had a lower workload standard deviation compared to plan (g) with 12 units.
-This suggests that the utilization of overlapping police beats, as opposed to a rigid, non-overlapping structure, can significantly enhance the efficiency of resource allocation.
-The overlapping districting approach allows for a more flexible and dynamic response to varying call frequencies, especially in high-demand areas like Zone 5 in Atlanta or other cities that face similar challenges.
+For instance, plan (f) with 10 units had a lower standard deviation of workload compared to plan (g) with 12 units.
+This suggests that utilizing overlapping police beats, as opposed to a rigid, non-overlapping structure, can significantly enhance the efficiency of resource allocation. { However, it should be noted that utilizing overlapping police beats may come at the cost of increased mean travel times.
+Practitioners must carefully balance the trade-off between response time and resource allocation efficiency in their actual implementations.
+In general, the overlapping districting approach is preferred in high-demand areas, such as Zone 5 in Atlanta or other cities facing similar challenges.}